 It's nice they included these, but I probably won't be doing anything with them other than storing them in the closet.

 The bike measures 19.5 inches long and weighs 5 pounds, 7 ounces.
 That's right; it weighs more than the last 4 Soul of Chogokins combined.

-The wheels are a heavy, high density rubber, and the shock absorbers actually work on the font fork.
+The wheels are a heavy, high-density rubber, and the shock absorbers actually work on the front fork.

 All the red, plastic parts of the bike appear to not only be molded in color but the outer facing parts are all treated with a high gloss coat of paint.
 It makes a very noticeable difference in person.
 Magnets are embedded into each piece which holds them in place tightly and securely with no fear of pieces falling off with even the most aggressive of handling.

 The front cowling actually rises up, as seen in the movie and manga.